TwoCanPlugIn/TwoCanPlugIn/README.md

 sudo ip link set up slcan0

-The Linux Log File Reader automagically™ detects the four supported log file formats.
+The Linux Log File Reader automagicallyâ„¢ detects the four supported log file formats.

 In addition, NMEA 2000 frames may be logged by the plugin.
 Prior to Version 1.5 only the raw TwoCan log format was supported.
 With Version 1.5 the following formats are supported: TwoCan Raw, Canboat, Candump, Yacht Devices and Comma Separated Variable (CSV).
 All log files fils are written to the user's home directory and named using the following convention: twocan-YYYY-MM-DD_HHmmSS.log.

 From version 1.4 onwards, the TwoCan plugin may be configured to actively participate on the NMEA 2000 network, claiming an address, sending heartbeats and responding to a few requests (such as product information).
 Please note that this is not fully tested and may interfere with the correct functioning of the NMEA 2000 network.
-If any problems occur, disable the active device functionality and if possible, file a bug report.
+If any problems occur, disable the Active Mode functionality and if possible, file a bug report.

-If using the active device feature in versions 1.4 & 1.5 please be aware of the following:
+If using the Active Mode feature in versions 1.4 & 1.5 please be aware of the following:

+For Windows, updated plugin drivers for the hardware adapters are required if you wish to use Active Mode.
+The only hardware adapters that have been updated and tested are the Kvaser Leaflight and Rusoku Toucan Marine.
+I have yet to update the plugin drivers for the Canable Cantact and Axiomtek AX92903 adapters to support Active Mode.

 For Linux (or I should more correctly say for Raspbian), the WaveShare CAN hat functions correctly, but requires the additional following command:

 sudo ifconfig can* txqueuelen 1000 (replace * with 0, 1 or whatever number your can interface is configured to use)

-For the Canable Cantact device it appears to drop frames (I may never have noticed this in previous TwoCan releases as the plugin never requested or received some of these NMEA 2000 fast message frames).
+For the Canable Cantact using the slcan firmware device it appears to drop frames (I may never have noticed this in previous TwoCan releases as the plugin never requested or received some of these NMEA 2000 fast message frames).
 The workaround is to reflash the Canable Cantact device with the candlelight firmware, which then enables the device to use the Native CAN interface rather than serial line CAN (slcan).
 It also requires the same command described above to increase the transmission queue length.

-For Windows, updated plugin drivers for the hardware adapters are required.
-The only hardware adapter that has been updated and tested is the Kvaser Leaflight.
-The plugin drivers for the other two hardware adapters have not yet been updated to support active mode.

 Obtaining the source code
 -------------------------